Veritable L.P. Sells 62 Shares of KLA Co. (NASDAQ:KLAC)

-Veritable L.P. cut its stake in shares of KLA Co.
-(NASDAQ:KLAC – Get Rating) by 0.9% in the first quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 7,136 shares of the semiconductor company’s stock after selling 62 shares during the quarter.
-Veritable L.P.’s holdings in KLA were worth $2,612,000 as of its most recent filing with the SEC.
+Veritable L.P. lowered its position in KLA Co.
+(NASDAQ:KLAC – Get Rating) by 0.9% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 7,136 shares of the semiconductor company’s stock after selling 62 shares during the period.
+Veritable L.P.’s holdings in KLA were worth $2,612,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the stock.
-Mutual Advisors LLC lifted its holdings in shares of KLA by 1.3% during the fourth quarter.
-Mutual Advisors LLC now owns 2,085 shares of the semiconductor company’s stock valued at $897,000 after acquiring an additional 27 shares during the period.
-Prestige Wealth Management Group LLC increased its stake in shares of KLA by 21.8% in the fourth quarter.
-Prestige Wealth Management Group LLC now owns 162 shares of the semiconductor company’s stock valued at $70,000 after buying an additional 29 shares in the last quarter.
-Balasa Dinverno & Foltz LLC increased its stake in shares of KLA by 3.9% in the first quarter.
-Balasa Dinverno & Foltz LLC now owns 835 shares of the semiconductor company’s stock valued at $306,000 after buying an additional 31 shares in the last quarter.
-Ritholtz Wealth Management increased its stake in shares of KLA by 3.0% in the first quarter.
-Ritholtz Wealth Management now owns 1,137 shares of the semiconductor company’s stock valued at $416,000 after buying an additional 33 shares in the last quarter.
-Finally, Trust Asset Management LLC increased its stake in shares of KLA by 2.3% in the first quarter.
-Trust Asset Management LLC now owns 1,538 shares of the semiconductor company’s stock valued at $563,000 after buying an additional 35 shares in the last quarter.
-87.13% of the stock is owned by institutional investors.
+Several other institutional investors have also added to or reduced their stakes in KLAC.
+Norges Bank bought a new stake in shares of KLA during the fourth quarter valued at approximately $598,653,000.
+C2C Wealth Management LLC bought a new stake in shares of KLA during the fourth quarter valued at approximately $401,488,000.
+1832 Asset Management L.P. increased its holdings in KLA by 53,951.8% during the fourth quarter.
+1832 Asset Management L.P. now owns 584,300 shares of the semiconductor company’s stock valued at $252,104,000 after buying an additional 583,219 shares during the period.
+Ceredex Value Advisors LLC increased its holdings in KLA by 297.8% during the first quarter.
+Ceredex Value Advisors LLC now owns 633,468 shares of the semiconductor company’s stock valued at $231,887,000 after buying an additional 474,229 shares during the period.
+Finally, Van ECK Associates Corp increased its holdings in KLA by 29.8% during the first quarter.
+Van ECK Associates Corp now owns 1,230,607 shares of the semiconductor company’s stock valued at $450,476,000 after buying an additional 282,550 shares during the period.
+Institutional investors own 87.13% of the company’s stock.

 KLA Trading Up 3.9 %

+KLA (NASDAQ:KLAC – Get Rating) last issued its quarterly earnings data on Thursday, July 28th.
+The semiconductor company reported $5.81 earnings per share for the quarter, topping analysts’ consensus estimates of $5.46 by $0.35.
+The business had revenue of $2.49 billion during the quarter, compared to the consensus estimate of $2.42 billion.
+KLA had a net margin of 36.06% and a return on equity of 95.80%.
+The company’s revenue was up 29.2% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $4.43 earnings per share.
+Research analysts forecast that KLA Co. will post 24.87 earnings per share for the current year.

-KLA announced that its Board of Directors has authorized a stock repurchase program on Thursday, June 16th that allows the company to buyback $6.00 billion in shares.
-This buyback authorization allows the semiconductor company to purchase up to 12.9% of its stock through open market purchases.
-Stock buyback programs are often an indication that the company’s leadership believes its shares are undervalued.
+KLA announced that its Board of Directors has initiated a stock repurchase plan on Thursday, June 16th that allows the company to buyback $6.00 billion in shares.
+This buyback authorization allows the semiconductor company to buy up to 12.9% of its shares through open market purchases.
+Shares buyback plans are generally an indication that the company’s management believes its shares are undervalued.

 KLA Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 1st.
-Investors of record on Monday, August 15th will be issued a dividend of $1.30 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 1st.
+Shareholders of record on Monday, August 15th will be given a $1.30 dividend.
 The ex-dividend date is Friday, August 12th.
-This is a positive change from KLA’s previous quarterly dividend of $1.05.
 This represents a $5.20 dividend on an annualized basis and a dividend yield of 1.38%.
-KLA’s payout ratio is presently 23.74%.
+This is an increase from KLA’s previous quarterly dividend of $1.05.
+KLA’s dividend payout ratio is 23.74%.

 KLA Corporation designs, manufactures, and markets process control and yield management solutions for the semiconductor and related nanoelectronics industries worldwide.
 The company offers chip and wafer manufacturing products, including defect inspection and review systems, metrology solutions, in situ process monitoring products, computational lithography software, and data analytics systems for chip manufacturers to manage yield throughout the semiconductor fabrication process.